olegfilatof/CAR-GPRS-GPS-Alarm-Blynk/README.md

  extra sensors: any, NO contacts in parallel with vibro and IR sensors.
  Power supply: 12-14.5VDC from car accumulator battery.
  Power consumption: 0.1 A/h per day.
 Don't worry about your battery life!
+  Connect all electronic elements in accordance with drowings and flash controller.
+2 Hours- and you will get 20Euro auto alarm with GPS positioning and controls.
+Good Luck!